Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 .

-### Exercise: Remote Viewing of Brush the Sky in San Jose Japantown
+## Exercise2: Remote Viewing of Brush the Sky in San Jose Japantown

 As a more useful example, we will show you how to view Tamiko Thiel’s and Midori Kono Thiel’s **Brush the Sky** calligraphic AR artworks, which are located in San Jose Japantown.
 You can use the same technique to view your own AR artworks once you have moved them to Japantown.

 - **Download** the [AR tour of the artworks](http://tamikothiel.com/brushthesky/PR/BrushTheSky_AR-tourSanJoseJapantown.pdf), so you can see where the various augments are located in Japantown.

-#### Viewing Brush the Sky augments at home: first get GPS coordinates
+### Viewing Brush the Sky augments at home: first get GPS coordinates

 - Find an artwork you wish to view in the [AR tour of the artworks](http://tamikothiel.com/brushthesky/PR/BrushTheSky_AR-tourSanJoseJapantown.pdf).